DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 Beware that if the chosen topology in a file has a different amount of PUs than KernelShark detected CPUs in its trace file, creation or update of this topology configuration is ignored (old values remain or the default choice of no topology file and DEFAULT view).
-Topology configuration changes will also be ignored if no actual topology file was chosen (cleared the path or it has been deleted in between choosing it and applying the changes), yet the NUMA tree view was set.

-Applying an empty filepath current configuration of a stream and program will default to using DEFAULT view with no topology file.
+Applying an empty filepath current configuration of a stream will have the program default to using DEFAULT view with no topology file.

 Currently, only NUMA topology tree view is supported, along with the DEFAULT view,